TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 25/Proverbs 25.2.md

 ---

-It is the glory of God to conceal a thing; But the glory of kings is to search out a matter.
+It is the glory of God to conceal a thing, but the glory of kings is to search out a matter.